-From the lush Top End to the fiery Red Centre, there’s no shortage of places to swim amongst the wild beauty of the Northern Territory.
+From the lush Top End to the fiery Red Centre and the outskirts of Darwin, there’s no shortage of places to swim amongst the wild beauty of the Northern Territory.
 Here are some of the best and most beautiful swimming spots and watering holes in the state.

-The sight is mesmerising: clear water tinted soft turquoise above a pale sandy bed edged by towering Livistona palms and lush grasses (pictured top).
+The sight is mesmerising: clear water tinted soft turquoise above a pale sandy bed edged by towering Livistona palms and lush grasses.
 The sounds are something else, too: gentle birdsong pierced by the shrieks of cockatoos.
-Naturally heated to about 32ºC, the strong current travels from the pool’s entrance to an exit around a bend, from where swimmers emerge, walk back and repeat.
-Look up and you might spy the odd harmless plump spider suspended across the spring.
+Naturally heated and warm year-round, the strong current travels from the pool’s entrance to an exit around a bend, from where swimmers emerge, walk back and repeat.
 Look down and you’ll see reeds like bouquets of ribbons slow-dancing in the flow.
 If this sounds a little too close to nature, nearby Mataranka Thermal Pool is also beautiful but more tame, with easier access to the water via broad stone steps.

 Getting there Drive about 420 kilometres south of Darwin to Mataranka then turn left into Martin Road.

 Ellery Creek Big Hole (Udepata), West MacDonnell Ranges5/12